Geoff Richards (professor)

 Prof. Robert Geoffrey "Geoff" Richards FLSW FBSE FIOR FORS FTERM is the Executive Director Research & Development for the AO Foundation and director of AO Research Institute Davos at the AO Foundation.
-He is a Fellow of the Learned Society of Wales (FLSW), Fellow of Biomaterial Science and Engineering (FBSE), Fellow of International Orthopaedic Research (FIOR), Fellow of the Orthopaedic Research Society and honorary Fellow Aberystwyth University.
-He is co-founder and Editor-in-Chief of the eCM Open Access Journal, arguably the first online open access journal in the world.
+He is a Fellow of the Learned Society of Wales (FLSW) and several academic Societies as well as an honorary Fellow Aberystwyth University.
+He was co-founder (with Dr. Iolo ap Gwynn and Prof. Godfried Roomans†) and Editor-in-Chief (for 25 years) of the eCM “free to all” scientific journal.
+In 1999, eCM was one of the first open access scientific journals in the world.
+The main advantages of the new journal were transparency with high standards of review, rapid publication, author retention of copyright, as well as remaining free and open access.
+Within eCM he also initiated the transparent review process (now known as open peer review).